binaryphile/rubsh/README.md

 #### Instance Variables

-`__varh` stores object ids for the instance variables of an object.
+`__ivarh` stores object ids for the instance variables of an object.
 To get to the object id stored by the variable, you need to supply a key `<objectid@variable_name>`.
 The "@" sign matches the variable naming used by ruby, so the key is specified by appending the variable name to